Nishi-Mayekar/fontend-basic/README.md

-# fontend-basic
+# Page Transition
-This repository will contain all the basic and practise code related to front-end development.

-#page-transition
+This shows the page transition that is the color changes as you scroll.

 image used: https://www.pexels.com/photo/calm-waters-clouds-cold-daylight-464362/